 Jonathan Harris (born Jonathan Daniel Charasuchin, November 6, 1914 November 3, 2002) is best-known for portraying Dr. Zackary Smith in the 1960s sci-fi TV series Lost in Space.

 Harris first started acting in several stage plays before eventually performing at a Broadway play in 1942.
-He was a well-known character actor, appearing in episodes of television shows such as The Twilight Zone (1959), Get Smart, and Bonanza.
+He was a well-known character actor, appearing in episodes of television shows such as the original run of The Twilight Zone, Get Smart, and Bonanza.

 He landed a co-starring role in a TV spin-off of The Third Man and also starred in The Bill Dana Show, which was a spin-off of the show Make Room For Daddy.